Fix: CPU Overheating

 Check out AI Suite for ASUS boards, SpeedFan, Easy Tune for Gigabyte, Argus Monitor, NZXT CAM, and others.

-If the software does not pick up your fans, it’s best to use your BIOS for fan control.
+If the software does not pick up your fans, it’s ideal to use your BIOS for fan control.
 To get to your system’s BIOS, restart the computer and immediately start spamming the F2, Delete, or F10 keys (depending on the motherboard brand).

 Once you get into your BIOS, start looking for fan control settings and make sure to select the appropriate fan (CPU).